Safecast/Tilemap/README.md

 ## bitstore.js

 bitstore.js was the first external script created for the tilemap.
 It provides automated indexing of raster tiles, implemented in the form of myBitstore.ShouldLoadTile().
-This provides a significant performance improvement, especially at higher zoom levels, as the webserver hosting the tiles has significantly greater latency when a tile request is 404 than when it is present.
+This provides a significant performance improvement, especially at higher zoom levels, as the webserver hosting the tiles has much greater latency when a tile request is 404 than when it is present.

 bitstore.js also updates the layer's date in the UI via a callback function.

+bitstore.js was implemented as a general-purpose library, suitable for re-use elsewhere.
+Unlike the other modules, it contains no dependencies on the Google Maps API, or Safecast dataset.

 bitstore.js is always loaded.